West Coast IPA vs East Coast IPA: What’s the Difference?

 West Coast IPA vs East Coast IPA: Which Is More Popular Today?

-After years of slamming super bitter, IBU-busting beers, many beer drinkers — casual and snobby alike — have started to move away from the West Coast IPA and lean further into the East Cost IPA style.
+After years of slamming super bitter, IBU-busting beers, many beer drinkers, casual and snobby alike, have started to move away from the West Coast IPA and lean further into the East Coast IPA style.
 Why?
-Just tastes.
-Tastes ebb and flow.
+Just tastes, and East Coast IPAs tend to be more approachable than West Coast IPAs.

 But when we put things into buckets (West Coast vs. East Coast IPA), we ignore the fact that there are soooo many styles of pale ale that don’t really fall into either category.
 Best to use this terminology as guidelines more than anything else.